ajitagupta/book-library-crud-api/README.md

 ### Altogether...

+We add the dependencies for web applications, JPA, and the database.

+We write the CRUD API.
 ![MVC pattern](https://i.ibb.co/ncJGdqX/Untitled-Diagram-drawio.png "MVC pattern")

 We run the application by specifying a portnumber (e.g. `8080`) in `application.properties`.
 Our application can be accessed in the browser under `http://localhost:portnumber`.